Best GPS Trackers and Tracking Devices for Kids in 2025

 Light Bulb

-All five of the kids gps trackers on this list are Kids Safety Award winners.
-We tested and measured four categories of kids' safety tech including smartwatches, GPS trackers, parental controls, and phones to find products parents and kids love.
+All five of the GPS trackers on this list are Kids Safety Award winners.
+We tested and measured four categories of kids' safety tech, including smartwatches, GPS trackers, parental controls, and phones, to find products that parents and kids love.

 Compare the best GPS tracking device for kids